kpiatti/portfolioSite/content/en/post/creditone_project.md

     Support Vector Regression -0.05039128320492573

-The model built using the random forest regressor performed somewhat less badly than the other two models.
-However, even the randomn forest model does little better than chance at predicting customer's credit limits (i.e.limit_bal).
+The model built using the random forest regressor performed slightly better than the other two models.
+However, did little better than chance at predicting customer's credit limits (i.e.limit_bal).

 # Credit Limit Model 2: Excluding the Demographic Variables